 An example vendor performance management framework

 Closely related to performance management is contract management.
 Nobody wants to dwell on the nitty-gritty around change requests, dispute resolution, liabilities and so on until something happens, e.g. an accident or conflict.
-All the trust built previously could be in jeopardy if lines were not drawn in advance.
+All the trust built previously could be in jeopardy if lines were not drawn in advance during contract negotiation.

-By the nature of outsourcing or subcontracting work to third parties, collaboration might not be the first word that comes to mind.
+By the nature of subcontracting work to third parties who provide goods and services, collaboration might not be the first word that comes to mind.

-But it’s worth noting what great vendor management can do – as in the definition outlined earlier in this post, it’s about turning “a passive business transaction to a proactive collaborative partnership.”
+But it’s worth noting what great supplier management can do – as in the definition outlined earlier in this post, it’s about turning “a passive business transaction to a proactive collaborative partnership.”

 Building on that, “emotional intelligence” could be an important attribute for anyone responsible for vendor management.

-Often, organisations “dictate” their goals to vendors, ask for price reductions, extended payment terms etc. But this is not a sign of a collaborative strategic partnership.
+Often, organisations “dictate” their goals to vendors, ask for price reductions, extended payment terms in vendor contracts etc. But this is not a sign of a collaborative strategic partnership.
 Some wise words from the article:

 “Suppliers would continue smooth operations with clients that they have a collaborative relationship with.
 Hence, my advice to my dear colleagues is to be adaptable and flexible.
 The socio-political situations change in a matter of hours.
 It is important that we are open to change, based on the business needs.
 Do not hide behind processes and policies.”